Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Threat Model

-We acknowledge a broader \emph{agentic} attack surface that affects tool-using pipelines: tool/output poisoning and metadata manipulation that can skew tool selection or corrupt tool observations \cite{wang2025mindguard}, homograph and look-alike attacks that can misdirect an agent toward the wrong domain, identifier, or dependency \cite{klensin2010rfc5890,hu2021idnphishing}, and software supply-chain behaviors such as package confusion and ``rug pull'' events that invalidate trust in previously benign packages \cite{neupane2023packageconfusion,owasp2025llm}.
-We also note that terminal/command-injection and ``pipe-to-shell''-style failures can occur when agents copy tool outputs into execution contexts without sanitization and policy gating \cite{owasp2025llm,nist6001}.
-Importantly, our benchmark does not operationalize these ecosystem attacks directly; instead, we treat them as motivating context showing why an \llm{} vulnerability (or miscalibrated trust in external artifacts) can compromise the entire tool-use loop even when the original user prompt appears benign.

-\heading{In-scope Attacks.} We prioritize: (i) \textit{high-confidence incorrect guidance} (``confident hallucinations''), (ii) \textit{boundary mistakes} that misstate threat assumptions, (iii) \textit{attestation overclaim} that implies stronger guarantees than provided, and (iv) \textit{unsafe completion} that provides actionable exploit instructions.
+\heading{Attack surface.} We consider prompt-driven manipulation (prompt injection, role-play coercion, iterative ``benign-to-malicious'' escalation, and obfuscation of harmful intent) as primary interaction-level threats \cite{owasp2025llm,nist6001}.
+We prioritize: (i) \textit{high-confidence incorrect guidance} (``confident hallucinations''), (ii) \textit{boundary mistakes} that misstate threat assumptions, (iii) \textit{attestation overclaim} that implies stronger guarantees than provided, and (iv) \textit{unsafe completion} that provides actionable exploit instructions.
 For tool-augmented settings, we additionally treat as harmful: (v) \textit{unsafe/incorrect tool selection}, (vi) \textit{unsafe/incorrect parameter grounding}, and (vii) \textit{unsafe interpretation of tool outputs} that converts untrusted observations into trusted conclusions.
 We explicitly avoid publishing operational exploit details in this paper; misuse probes are used only to test refusal behavior and safe redirection.

 \tool{} is a benchmarking methodology for evaluating general-purpose \llm{} assistants as \emph{TEE security decision aids}.
 It combines (i) a TEE-grounded prompt framework that targets architecturally consequential reasoning, (ii) paraphrase and multi-turn stress tests that expose brittle failure modes, and (iii) a dual-track rubric that separates \emph{technical correctness} from \emph{safety behavior} (described in Tables~\ref{tab:prompt-taxonomy} and \ref{tab:rubric}).
 Our design is motivated by red-teaming guidance that emphasizes realistic adversarial interaction patterns, clear failure definitions, and evaluation protocols that avoid rewarding unsafe helpfulness ~\cite{ahmad2025openai,owasp2025llm,mukherjee2026bocloak,Mukherjee2025ProvDP,Mukherjee2025ZREx,mukherjee2026geoguard}.
 Case studies for \tool{} are in~\autoref{sec:case-study}.